bnielsen1965/rpi-gpio-buttons/README.md

 # Events

 The package provides a variety of high level button events to which an application can bind.
+Each event will include the pin number to which the event is associated.

 Possible events include the following...